Workiz Pricing in 2026: Tiers, Hidden Fees, and Who It’s Worth It For

 • What’s included: Unlimited jobs, scheduling, dispatching, invoicing, client portal, QuickBooks Online sync, basic reporting, online booking

-• What’s missing: Built-in phone system (add-on), SMS marketing, Genius Answering, advanced reporting
+• What’s missing: Built-in phone system, SMS marketing, Genius Answering, advanced reporting

 Pro